Carbon-izer.com - The Katy Freeway Corridor

 THE KATY FREEWAY CORRIDOR

 Katy Freeway is (generally) Interstate 10 west toward Katy, Texas past Loop 610 (though the Katy Freeway goes almost into downtown).
 Home to a famous late 2000s widening that made it the widest freeway in the country, it is still an interesting highway and worth reading up on.
-This covers the widest part, from Loop 610 to Beltway 8.
+Starting with Version 11 this covers a much wider stretch of highway from Studemont Street (where Katy Freeway addresses start appearing) all the way to Brookshire.
+This has only Katy Freeway and Old Katy Road addresses, so some things that are prominent, like Costco at Bunker Hill, aren't listed here.

 INTERSTATE 610 to ANTOINE DRIVE